 Well, believe it or not, there is!
 Have you ever heard of beta-alanine?

 If you haven't ... it is one of the quickest ways to increase your muscular endurance for workouts.
-Let me tell you all about beta-alanine, and why it can be a great investment for your workouts!
+Let me tell you all about the benefits of beta-alanine, and why it can be a great investment for your workouts!

 Beta-alanine is a non-essential amino acid that is naturally produced in the body.
 We also get more of it when we eat meat, fish, poultry, or even use certain supplements.